theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/2_abstract_factory/Abstract Factory.md

 ### :worried: Problem
-Imagine that you’re creating a furniture shop simulator.
+Imagine that you're creating a furniture shop simulator.
 Your code consists of classes that represent:
 1. A family of related products, say: `Chair` + `Sofa` + `CoffeeTable`.
 2. Several variants of this family.
 For example, products `Chair` + `Sofa` + `CoffeeTable` are available in these variants:
    `Modern`, `Victorian`, `ArtDeco`.